-Section 24.1 Termination in 2020
+Section 24.1 Termination in 202420

-This Agreement shall be effective as of the day after it is executed by both parties and shall remain in force and effect until April 30, 2020.
-It shall be automatically renewed from year to year thereafter unless either party shall notify the other in writing at least 120 days prior to the anniversary date that it desires to modify this Agreement.
-In the event that such notice is given, negotiations shall begin no later than 90 days prior to the anniversary date.
-In the event that either party desires to terminate this Agreement, written notice must be given to the other party no later than ten days prior to the desired termination date, which shall not be before the anniversary date.

-Executed thisday of, 2018.
-After receiving official approval by the President and Board of Directors and ratification by the Union's membership.
-Metropolitan Alliance of Police St. Charles Chapter 27 City of St. Charles City Administrator City Clerk
+This Agreement shall be effective as of the day after it is executed by both parties and shall remain in force and effect until April 30, 202420.
+It shall be automatically renewed from year year thereafter unless either party shall notify the other in writing at least 120 days prior to anniversary date that it desires to modify this Agreement.
+In the event that such notice is given negotiations shall begin no later than 90 days prior to the anniversary date.
+In the event that either party desires to terminate this Agreement, written notice must be given to the other party no latent than the days prior to the desired termination date, which shall not be before the anniversary date.
+Executed thisday ofapproval by the President and Board of Director , 20 2018 .
+After receiving official rs and ratification by the Union's membership.
+Metropolitan Alliance of Police St. Charles Chapter 27 City of St. Charles Jonathon Losurdo, President Metropolitan Alliance of Police Chapter 27 Mark Koenen, City Administrator City of St. Charles Dave Ketelsen, Secretary Metropolitan Alliance of Police Chapter 27 Charles Amenta, City Clerk City of St. Charles Keith George, President Metropolitan Alliance of Police